ISRAEL IS THE CHURCH

 Then an elect remnant of Jews and an elect remnant of Gentiles were grafted on the Olive Tree.

 What then?
-Israel hath not obtained that which he seeketh for; but the election hath obtained it, and the rest were blinded.
+Israel has not obtained what it seeks; but the elect have obtained it, and the rest were blinded.
 (Romans 11:7)

 In the last days, the days in which we are living, the Church, spiritual Israel, will enter a travail of spirit that Christ might be formed.
 When Christ is formed in the saints, Christ in them will turn to physical Israel, reveal Himself, forgive their sin, and remove the presence and power of sin from them just as the Lord converted Saul of Tarsus on the road to Damascus.